digitalearthafrica/deafrica-docs/sandbox/termsconditions.rst

 4. Your personal data, including your files, email address and identity will not be shared with anyone without your consent.

-5. If you are experiencing an issue with the Sandbox that is not identified on the status page, please submit this issue to helpdesk@digitalearthafrica.org.
+5. If you are experiencing an issue with the Sandbox, please submit this issue to helpdesk@digitalearthafrica.org.

 **Responsibilities**